SergeiVasilchenko/consultplace_crm/README.md

 # Project Overview
-This is an MVP version of a platform project built with Django, integrated with a user interface via a Telegram bot.
-In this version, the admin panel is enabled, an API is implemented, Django signals are functional, and asynchronous tasks using Celery on Redis are configured.
-User registration occurs through the Telegram bot.
-The service is a hybrid of financial consulting and an educational resource.
+This is the MVP version of a platform built with Django, featuring a user interface integrated with a Telegram bot.
+It includes an admin panel, a fully functional API, Django signals, and asynchronous task handling using Celery with Redis.
+User registration is done through the Telegram bot.
+The service combines financial consulting with educational resources.

 ## Features
-- **Telegram Bot Integration**: Users interact with the platform via Telegram.
+- **Telegram Bot Integration**: Users interact with the platform directly through a Telegram bot.
-- **Django Admin Panel**: Admin interface for managing users, projects, and tasks.
+- **Django Admin Panel**: Provides an admin interface for managing users, projects, and tasks.
-- **API**: Exposes API endpoints for various platform interactions.
+- **API**: Offers API endpoints for various platform functionalities.
-- **Celery Tasks**: Asynchronous task processing using Celery with Redis as the broker.
+- **Celery Tasks**: Supports asynchronous task processing using Celery, with Redis as the message broker.
-- **User Registration**: Users register through the Telegram bot and receive tasks and project invitations, and so on.
+- **User Registration**: Users register via the Telegram bot, receive tasks, project invitations, and more.
-- **Notification System**: Reminders and notifications sent via Telegram for tasks and deadlines.
+- **Notification System**: Sends reminders and notifications via Telegram for tasks, deadlines, and project updates.

 ## User Scenario
-- The user registers through the Telegram bot, which creates an entity in the database.
+- Users register through the Telegram bot, which creates a record in the database.
-- A random financial consulting test task is assigned to this entity, with a set deadline for completion.
+- A random financial consulting test task is assigned to the user with a set deadline for completion.
-- 24 hours before the deadline, the user receives a reminder (if necessary) through the Telegram bot.
+- If necessary, the user receives a reminder via the Telegram bot 24 hours before the deadline.
-- The user submits the completed test task by sharing a file link.
+- The user submits the completed task by sharing a file link.
-- Authorized users review the task and offer the test-taker one of three positions:
+- Authorized users review the submission and offer the user one of three roles:
-  - **Student**: Follows a course in financial consulting.
+  - **Student**: Engages in a financial consulting course.
-  - **Intern**: Participates in analytics on a voluntary basis.
+  - **Intern**: Contributes to analytics work on a voluntary basis.
-  - **Analyst**: Engages in paid projects.
+  - **Analyst**: Takes part in paid projects.

 ## Admin Workflow
-- Admins create projects and invite selected users (based on assessment criteria) as participants.
+- Admins create projects and invite selected users based on certain assessment criteria.
-- Participants receive an invitation via the Telegram bot, which they must accept or decline within a set time, with a deadline and notification system.
+- Participants receive an invitation via the Telegram bot, which they must accept or decline within a set time.
+Reminders are sent if deadlines approach.
-- Projects are divided into tasks.
-The notification process for task assignment follows the same principle as project invitations.
+- Projects are divided into tasks, with task notifications following the same structure as project invitations.
-- Completed tasks are reviewed and evaluated using a points system.
-The total score determines the participant's overall rating, which is automatically calculated.
+- Completed tasks are reviewed and scored based on a points system.
+The total score determines the participant’s overall rating, which is automatically calculated.

 ## Project Structure
-- **Projects**: Created by admins, involving specific tasks and deadlines.
+- **Projects**: Created by admins, with specific tasks and deadlines assigned to participants.
-- **Tasks**: Subdivisions of a project, assigned to users based on their role (Student, Intern, Analyst).
+- **Tasks**: Subdivisions of a project, assigned to users based on their roles (Student, Intern, Analyst).
-- **Ratings**: Users receive ratings based on their task performance, influencing their overall rank on the platform.
+- **Ratings**: Participants are evaluated based on task performance, and their overall score determines their ranking on the platform.

 ## Installation
 See `Deploy the Project on a Remote Server` section